-Descriptive is 1. how many evergreen trees do you see when facing the music building?
-2 what color(s) is in the tree bark?
-3. now offen does the sun shine in a certain spot (time for ten minutes)?
-4. hav many bird chips do you have in 30 seconds?
-5. Use 3 adjectives to describe how the stump feels 6: How does this area smell?
-Compansion Ts 1. now do the moder circumferences differ on two trees?
+Descriptive is I hav many evergreen trees do you see when facing the music building?
+2 what color(s) is in the tree bank?
+3. how often does the sun shine in a certain spot (time for ten minutes)?
+4. how many bird chieps do you hour in 30 seconds?
+5 Use 3 adjectives to describe how the stump feels 6.
+How does this area smell?
+Conganson Is 1. how do the made circumferences differ on two trees?
 2. Is there a difference between the shape & color of the stump rings, based on location?
-3. Compare the ground -> some places more morst than others?
-4. compare the volume of sounds,. a half hour apart?
+3. Compare the ground -> some places more moist than others?
+4. compare the volume of smnds, a helf hour apart?